 On Part 6 of the petition, the petitioner indicated that the position of research associate was permanent.
-The petitioner submitted a January 21, 2000 letter from the beneficiary an appointment as a Research Fellow "for the year beginning January 20, 2000 through January 19, 2001."
+The petitioner submitted a January 21, 2000 letter from the petitioner indicated that the beneficiary of the beneficiary offering the beneficiary an appointment as a Research Fellow "for the year beginning January 20, 2000 through January 19, 2001."
 The petitioner also submitted evidence that the beneficiary was reappointed to this position on January 20, 2001, March 20, 2002 and March 20, 2003.
 On November 30, 2004, the director requested a copy of the letter offering the beneficiary a position as a research associate, the job listed on the petition.
 In response, the petitioner submitted a May 14, 2003 letter offering the beneficiary an appointment as a research associate "effective June 1, 2003 through May 31, 2004."
 The petitioner was reappointed to this position on June 1, 2004 for another twelve months.

-The petitioner also provided a letter from state of the petitioning institute, asserting that the research associate position is "permanent" and that it is "the policy of [the petitioner] to award annual contracts to all it's [sic] staff members that are renewable on a yearly basis based on mutual agreement of both parties."
+The petitioner also provided a letter from the staff member of the petitioning institute, asserting that the research associate position is "permanent" and that it is "the policy of [the petitioner] to award annual contracts to all it's [sic] staff members that are renewable on a yearly basis based on mutual agreement of both parties."